hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_he.md

 2.  **Add more tests:**  Think of all possible input values, error conditions, and scenarios for your functions.
 3.  **Run the tests:** Use `pytest` to execute the tests.

-This significantly improved example demonstrates a complete test suite structure, including fixtures and appropriate test cases.
+This significantly improved example demonStartes a complete test suite structure, including fixtures and appropriate test cases.
 Remember to adapt it to your specific code and testing needs.
 Remember to add more test cases for various scenarios, inputs, and outputs.
 A good test suite is essential for code reliability.